 Section 5.
-Time Advantage
+Riding Time

-The recording of time advantage (riding time) is required in all competition.
-Competition that does not use time advantage shall not count on the NCAA Individual Season Record Form.
+The recording of riding time is required in all competition.
+Competition that does not use riding time shall not count on the NCAA Individual Season Record Form in the Trackwrestling system.

 Section 6.
 Representation

 An institution shall enter a wrestler in only one weight class.
 Once an individual weight class has begun, substituting for an injured wrestler in that individual match is prohibited.